bhamail/pinexus/src/site/markdown/nexusdaemonsetup.md

         log_end_msg $?

       Here's a file with the same content you could just copy into `/etc/init.d/`: [nexusd](scripts/nexusd)

+      Be sure to edit the path if your NEXUS_HOME is different (e. g. using a different version).

    3. Add execute permission to the new init.d script: